JonathanBuchner/JonathanBuchner/README.md

 ![Epicodus](./img/epicodus.png)
 ### **Epicodus** Instructor

-I taught two a fifteen week evening programming courses on web development.
+I taught two fifteen week evening programming courses.
 Epicodus is the most affordable full-time code school, and one of the few programs that includes an internship with a tech company as well as job search support.

 ---

-### Before changing careers, I have experience
+### Before changing careers, I enjoyed
-- Directing ministry programs - *middle school and high school*
+- Directing ministry programs
-- Managin residence halls at Whitman College - *young adults*
+- Managing residence halls at Whitman College
 - Supervising an outdoor retail store
 - Fostering community
-- Climbing and raft guiding